 Successful organizations understand that consumers pay the bills and great customer service is the key to business success.

-According to a Zendesk Customer Service Survey, 81% of customers reported that they shared a bad service experience with family and friends and 59% of consumers who had a bad service experience stopped buying from that company.
+According to a Zendesk Customer Service Survey, 81% of customers reported sharing a bad service experience with family and friends, and 59% of consumers who had a bad service experience stopped buying from that company.

-The survey also reports that consumers are sharing service experiences more today (58%) than they were just five years ago and of those surveyed, 54% said they tell at least 5 people about a bad experience.
+The survey also reports that consumers share service experiences more today (58%) than just five years ago, and of those surveyed, 54% said they tell at least five people about a bad experience.

 The good news is you can win customers over by providing a good customer experience.

-The survey suggests that customers who had a good customer experience (62%) purchased more products or services from the company.
-Respondents said that resolving problems quickly (69%) is the key to a good service experience.
+The survey suggests that customers with a good customer experience (62%) purchased more products or services from the company.
+Respondents said resolving problems quickly (69%) is the key to a great service experience.

 1. Influence Customer Expectation

-When a consumer purchases a product or service they have an expectation about how that product will perform or how the service will be delivered.
+When consumers purchase a product or service, they expect how that product will perform or how the service will be delivered.

 Educating the consumer about what to expect can go a long way in helping to manage their expectations.

-For example, when I purchase my laptop, I understand from reading the specs how long the battery life will be.
+For example, when I purchase my laptop, I understand how long the battery life will be from reading the specs.

 In the same way, when I go to the doctor and am told that the wait time will be 15 minutes, I’m content until about the 20-minute point.

-Setting customer expectations is key to managing their response to service and product delivery.
+Setting customer expectations is key to managing their service and product delivery response.

 With the prevalence of social media, angry consumers go to the web to vent their frustrations.

-What this meant was, as leaders we need to know what is going on so we can correct issues.
+This meant that, as leaders, we need to know what is going on to correct issues.

 Set up Google alerts for your business so you can know if someone is complaining about your business online.

-If they are, jump in the conversation and try to remedy the situation as quickly as possible.
+If they are, jump into the conversation and try to remedy the situation quickly.
+This proactive approach will communicate to other readers that you take complaints seriously.

-Most people are reasonable and if you right a wrong you will demonstrate credibility with consumers and can often turn a negative into a positive.
+Most people are reasonable; if you right a wrong, you will demonstrate credibility with consumers and can often turn a negative into a positive.

 Take time to solicit customer feedback by using customer satisfaction survey tools and customer comment cards.